PLATOONProject/Metadata-Registry/README.md

 	`./docker/composefiles/broker-localhost/docker-compose.yml`

+**Step 2.1** Please put the SSL certificate (server.key and server.crt) and the DAPS certificate, for example "isst-broker.jks"; under the same folder which will be mounted in container.

-The most crucial part of adapting the configuration is to provide the correct location of the X.509 certificate created above in the broker-reverseproxy service.
+**Step 2.2** Provide the correct location of the X.509 certificate created above in the "broker-reverseproxy" and "broker-core" services.

 **For Linux users:**  if the location of the certificate is *“/home/ids/cert”*, the corresponding configuration in the yml file is:

 	services: broker-reverseproxy:
-		image: registry.gitlab.cc-asp.fraunhofer.de:4567/eis-ids/broker/reverseproxy
+		image: registry.gitlab.cc-asp.fraunhofer.de/eis-ids/metadata-registry/reverseproxy:1.0.2
 		volumes:
 		- /home/ids/cert:/etc/cert/
 		[…]